Patrick Rhoads, MS

 After receiving his bachelor’s degree at UNL, Rhoads went on to earn master's degrees in nuclear reactor engineering, engineering management and national security strategy.

 Rhoads met his bride, Stasia, while serving as naval officer in the Washington, DC area.
 They have made their home there since they married in 1987.
-They have three grown children and, as of February 2021, three grandchildren.
+They have three grown children and four grandchildren.